-If you are planning to start a winery, brewery, or distillery in the United States, you will need to apply for and obtain a federal basic permit or brewer’s notice from the TTB.
+If you are planning to start a winery, brewery, or distillery in the United States, you will need to apply for and obtain a federal basic permit or brewer’s notice from the Alcohol and Tobacco Tax and Trade Bureau (“TTB“).
 Applying for a permit can be a complicated and tie consuming process, especially for folks who are not familiar with the permit application process.
 However, it is a necessary step to legally produce and bottle wine, beer, or distilled spirits in the United States.
 This article will outline some of the items that are generally needed to apply for an original TTB basic permit or brewer’s notice.

 - Business Name